Tim Broad

-Tim Broad was a British film director, best known for his music videos for the singer Morrissey.
+Tim Broad (1955–1993) was a British music video director, best known for his work with the singer Morrissey.

 In a 1990 interview, he was described as Morrissey's closest friend.
 Broad directed the video for The Smiths' songs "Girlfriend in a Coma" and "Stop Me If You Think You've Heard This One Before", and subsequently a number of videos for Morrissey, seven of which were released on the compilation Hulmerist.

 He also directed the videos for the Mike + The Mechanics' songs "The Living Years" and "Nobody Knows", Marc Almond's "Tears Run Rings" and several songs by The Jesus and Mary Chain.

 Broad died of an HIV-related illness in 1993 at the age of 38.
+He is listed on "The AIDS Memorial" Instagram page.